medinachuck/AQI-Dashboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About: Air Quality Dashboard Application
-Air Quality Dashboard is simple python application (with an upcoming front-end webpage) that helps users plan the best time to do
+Air Quality Dashboard is simple python application (with an upcoming front-end webpage) that helps users avoid air pollution by:
+*gives a 48 hour forecast of air quality and UV-index *Uses the best available data sources (Breezometer and Open Weather APIs)

 The files contain:
 1. first item